-On April 23rd 2017 at 13:00 the Montreal branch of The Canadian Association for Equality (C.A.F.E.) continued The Necktie Campaign at place Émilie-Gamelin in Montreal.
+On April 23rd 2017 at 13:00 the Montreal branch of the Canadian Centre for Men and Families (CCMF) continued The Necktie Campaign at place Émilie-Gamelin in Montreal.
 To learn more about the Campaign, click here.

 We asked “Do indigenous men and boys matter?
 Why does our government espousing gender equality exclude the males from the inquiry?
 Is this gender based violence?
 Is this equality?”